Shalika22/shalika-academic/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: Ex - Oracle, India
+  - name: Ex - Oracle
     url: ''

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include Natural Language Processing, Computer Vision, Machine Learning, Artificial Intelligence, and Multi-Modal Reasoning.
+bio: Former Software Engineer at Oracle, building scalable backend systems and AI-powered applications.
+Interested in LLMs, Computer Vision, Multimodal reasoning, diffusion models, distributed systems, and high-performance AI infrastructure.

 # Interests to show in About widget
 interests: